detectorgadget/detectorgadget.github.io/kddata.md

 [figure kddata2.png]

 To determine the K~d~ value, the measurements were fitted with a degree 3 polynomial.
-The K~d~ value is found as the concentration of SAM corresponding that leads to half of the maximum fluorescence - that is, the x value corresponding to the half of the maximum y value.
+The K~d~ value is found as the concentration of SAM that leads to fluorescence at half of the maximum fluorescence - that is, the x value corresponding to the half of the maximum y value.
 The K~d~ values were 302 µM and 218 µM for T1 and T2 respectively.
 The mutation in T2 made its linker region less stable than T1s, and correspondingly more dependent on the target molecule.
 Counterintuitively, the less stable construct needs the least amount of target molecule to stabilize the optical aptamer for fluorescence - and it stabilizes the structure better to reach a higher final fluorescence.
-The two structures were mixed to a final concentration equal to the one in the previous experiment and the measurements were carried out again.
+The two structures were mixed 1:1 to a total concentration of RNA of 0,26µM and the measurements were carried out again.
 As seen in figure 3, the total fluorescence was less than for the individual measurements of the constructs, which might mean something??
 It is possible that this problem could be helped by fusing the two together, as we have done in the detector gadget construct.
 The apparent K~d~ value was calculated to 235 µM, which shows that we succeeded in moving the apparent K~d~ value to a value between the original two.
-It is more affected by the T2 construct, as it is not the average of the two values, which is a result of the higher fluorescence in T2.
+It is more affected by the T2 construct, which is a result of the higher fluorescence in T2.

 [kddata3.png]